hurryabit/rufus/rufus-typed/README.md

   n >= 0
-  a1, ..., an mutually distinct
+  a1, ..., an mutually distinct (TODO)
   E |- t1
   ...
   E |- tn